joshlevent/Power-BI-Examples/index.md

 3. Review the measures, calculated columns, and data model structure
 4. Modify the examples to fit your specific needs

+[View Examples](/examples/){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+[GitHub Repository](https://github.com/joshlevent/Power-BI-Examples){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.